Kale and Red Cabbage Slaw

 Make it a Low-Carb Meal:

-Kale and Red Cabbage Slaw served with Rosemary Mustard Grilled Chicken, Maple Glazed Salmon, Baked Parmesan Crusted Chicken, Almond and Parmesan Baked Fish or Grilled Boneless Pork Chops would be a perfect low-carb meal.
+Kale and Red Cabbage Slaw would be great served with Rosemary Mustard Grilled Chicken, Maple Glazed Salmon, or Grilled Boneless Pork Chops for a perfect low-carb meal.

 Kale and Red Cabbage Slaw